melaniewalsh/Cornell-DH-Notebooks/README.md

 This is the start of our Jupyter Book project for the Cornell DH Notebooks Series.

-The Python package [`jupyter-book`](https://jupyterbook.org/start/build.html) will process the Jupyter notebook files (.ipynb) from this repository and output them as publication-quality HTML files to be hosted on our corresponding website.
+The Python package [`jupyter-book`](https://jupyterbook.org/start/build.html) will process the Jupyter notebook files (.ipynb) from this repository and output them as publication-quality HTML files for our [corresponding website](https://melaniewalsh.github.io/Cornell-DH-Notebooks/).

-The HTML files are currently hidden in this branch of the GitHub repository, but you can find them in the gh-pages branch, which hosts our corresponding website.
+The HTML files are currently hidden in this branch of the GitHub repository, but you can find them in the [gh-pages branch](https://github.com/melaniewalsh/Cornell-DH-Notebooks/tree/gh-pages), which generates our website.

 ## How to add to this book